 How We Can Help

 At Granite Recovery Center, we’ve seen it all.
 We have dealt with people who are struggling with an addiction to Percocet and alcohol, and we know it can be devastating.
 For the person going through it, it may seem like an impossible issue to surmount, but it’s not.
-The process will involve a medical detox, therapies, and a supportive aftercare system to help the recovering person go from a position of weakness to a position of strength.
+The process will involve a medical detox, therapies, and a supportive aftercare system.

 The next part of the process will be detox.
 Detox is often the scariest part of rehabilitation for many addicts because they fear the withdrawal symptoms.
-At Granite Recovery Center, our goal is to make our clients as comfortable as possible as they go through withdrawal.
+At Granite Recovery Centers, our goal is to make our clients as comfortable as possible as they go through withdrawal.
 One way we do so is through the use of MATs, medically assisted treatment programs.
 With these programs, we use medicines that help make the withdrawal process much more comfortable for our clients.
-This not only allows us to safely remove the drug from their systems, but it also helps them feel less traumatized and more comfortable.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Once our clients are on the road to recovery, we don’t just leave them and wish them luck.
 Our aftercare programs have been developed to help them move forward with their lives even after they’ve completed treatment.
 Knowing that they have somewhere and someone to turn to if times get tough is an important part of the recovery process.